tencentyun/intlcloud-documents/product/计算/GPU 云服务器/产品简介/产品概述_intl.md

-GPU Cloud Computing is a fast, stable and elastic GPU-based computing service.
-It's applicable to training or reasoning of deep learning, graphics and image processing, and scientific computing, etc. GPU Cloud Computing is easily managed in the same way as the CVMs.
+Cloud GPU Service is a fast, stable and elastic GPU-based computing service.
+It's applicable to training or reasoning of deep learning, graphics and image processing, and scientific computing, etc. Cloud GPU Service is easily managed in the same way as the CVMs.
 With the powerful computing performance of processing massive data, it can effectively relieve the computing pressure of users and improve the efficiency and competitiveness of business processing.

-## Why GPU Cloud Computing?
+## Why Cloud GPU Service?
-Comparison between GPU Cloud Computing and Self-built GPU Computing:
+Comparison between Cloud GPU Service and Self-built GPU Computing:
 <table class="npf-comparsion-table">
 	<colgroup>
 		<col class="col2" style="width: 6%;" />